Ensono/amido.github.io/docs/testing/testing_in_nx/frontend_testing_in_nx.md

 Alongside scaffolding your test framework you will be presented with the opportunity to integrate the following into your project:
 -	Applitools eyes
     -	A powerful visual regression testing tool that detects visual changes, updates of browsers or OS, and integrates with popular testing frameworks and CI/CD pipelines, making it easy to automate visual regression testing and improve the quality and user-friendliness of digital products.
-Our community of experts recommend this software as the best approach, to decide if it is right for you, please visit Automated Visual Testing & Monitoring with AI - Applitools Eyes
+Our community of experts recommend this software as the best approach, to decide if it is right for you, please visit [Applitools Eyes!](https://applitools.com/platform/eyes/)
 -	Native with Playwright
     - A free alternative to cloud-based providers which enables developers to perform automated visual regression testing using the latest web platform features, in addition, Playwrights browser support allows you to easily test cross-browser compatibility and identify visual bugs that may only appear on specific browsers or devices.
 See Visual comparisons | Playwright for more information
 -	None